1. Start on the Bottom Rung

 13. Enlist the Principal

-The most successful parent groups forge a partnership with the principal.
+The most successful parent groups forge partnerships with their principals.
 The principal becomes a strong advocate to help the parent group build involvement.
 The parent group, in turn, becomes a powerful engine to help propel the school toward its educational goals.
 To create this kind of success, you have to have a trusting relationship with the principal.
-That doesn't mean that you have to agree on everything, but it means you have to find common ground.
-And it means you have to respect each others roles.
+That doesn't mean you have to agree on everything, but it means you have to find common ground.
+And it means you have to respect each others' roles.